OzanKurt/Laravel-Intl/README.md

 The package installs [`jenssegers/date`](https://github.com/jenssegers/date) to handle localization of dates.
 Use `Propaganistas\LaravelIntl\Carbon`, `Jenssegers\Date\Date` or the helper function (`carbon()`) as if it were [Carbon\Carbon](http://carbon.nesbot.com).
 Everything will be localized automatically.

-Additional methods are also available to output dates in their localized format.
+Additional methods are also available to output localized common date formats.
 E.g. `toShortDateString()`:

 * Locale "en": 1/31/2018
 * Locale "nl": 31-01-2018